SV-ROS/intro_to_ros/README.md

     roslaunch neato map_gui.launch

 You can still drive around manually if you wish using the logitech controller or using the keyboard as described above.

+## Edit your map

+If you would like, you may edit your map using a image editing program like Gimp.
+Open the `map.pgm` file saved previously.
+Use the grey, black, and white colors from your map to edit it.
+Black is a solid object, white is open space, and grey is unknown space.
+To save, using Gimp, use the Export as function and save in raw form.